Residential and commercial electrical services when you need them and at the right price.

 May 11, 2018

 The concern regarding flooding and electricity tends to come up most often in springtime.
 That’s because spring is considered to be Flood Season in most parts of Canada.
-The reality is that any home can be affected by flooding, and at any time of year.
+The reality is that any home can experience flooding, and at any time of year.
 Since flooding and electricity is always a dangerous combination, some basic electrical safety knowledge is helpful.

 Whether your home falls victim to the rising waters in a flood prone area, or an over flowing toilet, knowing what to do (or not to do) regarding electrical safety during a flood is important.